otuozeAhmed/airg/README.rst

 - Docker - https://www.docker.com/products/docker-desktop/

 This project requires **Docker 17.06+ CE**.
-The current Docker version used for this project is **Docker 20.10.22 CE** I recommend Docker Stable, but Docker Edge should work as well.
+The current Docker version used for this project is **Docker 20.10.22 CE**.
+I recommend Docker Stable, but Docker Edge should work as well.

 **NOTE:** Switching between Docker Stable and Docker Edge will remove all images and